Daniel Carcillo: Personal life

 Carcillo hoists the Stanley Cup at the Grant Park rally celebrating the Chicago Blackhawks' 2013 victory.

 Carcillo was the host of a music-focused 2011 radio program entitled The Bomb Shelter on WGN Radio 720 in Chicago.

 Carcillo has admitted to battling alcohol and substance abuse problems throughout his professional career.
 Upon joining the Blackhawks, Carcillo became friends with Steve Montador, who was also trying to overcome a substance abuse problem.
 Montador helped Carcillo battle his alcohol and substance dependencies, but was forced to leave the NHL after sustaining a concussion in 2012.
 Carcillo remained friends with Montador until the latter's unexpected death in 2015.
 Montador's death deeply impacted Carcillo, who was also recovering from a concussion.
 He called for the NHL community to play a larger role in the lives of former players that have suffered concussions.
 After winning the Stanley Cup in 2015, Carcillo retired from playing professional hockey and established the 'Chapter 5 Foundation', which is dedicated to helping players who are struggling with post-concussion syndrome, anxiety, or depression.
 Carcillo later founded Wesana Health, which offers treatment for traumatic brain injury using psilocybin.

 In November 2018, Carcillo indicated that as a rookie of the 2002-03 Sarnia Sting, he and other rookies were subjected to several forms of severe hazing, which crossed over into physical and sexual assault.
 Carcillo's accusations were corroborated by several other former Sting teammates, who joined him in a class-action lawsuit against the Canadian Hockey League in 2020.

-Carcillo lives in Chicago with his wife, Ela, and three children.
+Carcillo lives in suburban Chicago with his wife, Ela, and three children.